44th Chess Olympiad: Opening ceremony

 The opening ceremony was held on 28 July at 16:00 IST (UTC+5:30) at the Nehru Indoor Stadium with an audience of more than 20,000 players, coaches and spectators.
-The opening address was given by Tamil Nadu Minister for Youth Welfare and Sport Development Meyyanathan Siva V. A musical show was performed, with Kamal Haasan narrating the history of Tamil Nadu, directed by Vignesh Shivan.
+The opening address was given by Meyyanathan Siva V, then Tamil Nadu's Minister for Youth Welfare and Sport Development.
+A musical show, directed by Vignesh Shivan, was performed in which Kamal Haasan narrated the history of Tamil Nadu.
 Singers Dhee and Kidakuzhi Mariyammal performed the song "Enjoy Enjaami".
-A dance song, "Vanakkam Chennai, Vanakkam Chess". was also played.
-A flag parade was held with one player from each team.
+A dance song, "Vanakkam Chennai, Vanakkam Chess", was also played.
 Pianist Lydian Nadhaswaram played classical and modern tunes, including a blindfold exhibition.
+There was also a flag parade that introduced the participating countries and their delegations.

-The event was formally opened by Indian prime minister Narendra Modi.
-In his speech, Modi discussed chess venues in Tamil Nadu and the Chathuranga Vallabhanathar Temple in Tiruvarur, where myth states God played chess with a princess.
+The event was formally opened by Modi.
+In his speech, he discussed chess venues in Tamil Nadu and the Chathuranga Vallabhanathar Temple in Thiruvarur, where myth states God played chess with a princess.
 Chief Minister of Tamil Nadu M. K. Stalin also spoke, praising the organisation of the event in less than four months.
 He noted that the Olympiad would be held near the coastal town Sadurangapattinam, thought to be the home of chaturanga, a predecessor game to chess.
-FIDE president Arkady Dvorkovich also welcomed participants.
+FIDE President Arkady Dvorkovich also welcomed participants.

-The five-time World Chess Champion Viswanathan Anand passed the Olympic LED illuminated torch to Modi, who passed it to Indian chess players R Praggnanandhaa and Gukesh D who "lit" the virtual Olympic cauldron.
+Anand passed the Olympic LED illuminated torch to Modi, who passed it to Indian chess players R Praggnanandhaa and Gukesh Dommaraju who "lit" the virtual Olympic cauldron.

 Participating teams

-The event was contested by a total of 188 teams, representing 186 national federations, both records for a Chess Olympiad.
-India, as host country, was permitted to field three teams.
-The women's tournament featured 162 teams, also a record, representing 160 federations.
-Russia and Belarus were banned from taking part by FIDE as a result of the 2022 Russian Invasion of Ukraine.
+The event was contested by a total of 350 teams, representing 190 national federations, both records for a Chess Olympiad.
+India, as host country, was permitted to field three teams in each of the two sections.
+The Women's tournament featured 162 teams, also a record, representing 160 federations.
+Russia and Belarus were banned from taking part by FIDE as a result of the ongoing Russian invasion of Ukraine.
 China declined to send a team.
 Pakistan boycotted the event and a team from Rwanda were prevented from attending by their own government.
-A team representing the Netherlands Antilles was permitted to compete, despite having dissolved itself in 2010, because the Curaçao Chess Federation remains officially registered as representing the country.
+A team representing the Netherlands Antilles was permitted to compete, despite having dissolved itself in 2010, because the Curaçao Chess Federation remains officially registered as representing the dissolved country in the FIDE Directory.